-The adjusted family income is ascertained by taking the total income of the parents, together with any continuing income of the student for the financial year immediately preceding the year in which the scholarship is granted, and deducting £150 for the first dependent child (other than the applicant) under 16 years of age, and £75 for each other dependent child under 16 years.
+The adjusted family income is ascertained by taking the total income of the parents, together with any continuing income of the student for the financial year immediately preceding the year in which the scholarship is granted, and deducting £150 for each dependent child (other than the applicant) under 16 years of age.

-A scholar may receive from other sources a total amount of up to $\pounds 2$ 10s. per week during the whole year without deduction from his Living Allowance.
+A scholar may receive from other sources a total amount of up to £2 10s. per week during the whole year without deduction from his Living Allowance.
 In addition, during the long vacation he may earn any amount without deduction.

-A married scholar may be paid an additional allowance of £1 14s, per week for a dependent wife and 10s, per week for the first dependent child under 16 years of age.
+A married scholar may be paid an additional allowance of £1 14s. per week for a dependent wife and 10s. per week for the first dependent child under 16 years of age.